irisedu/iris/packages/iris-backend/README.md

 - `NODE_ENV`: `development` or `production`
 - `TRUST_PROXY`: Set to `1` if the server is behind a reverse proxy.
+- `BASE_URL`: The base URL that Iris is hosted at.
+Used for SSO redirect URLs.
 - `DATABASE_URL`: The database connection string.
 PostgreSQL is expected.
 - `REDIS_URL`: The Redis connection string.
 - `COOKIE_SECRET`: The secret for signing cookies.